ReneBri/MaxSchwarzReact-Section10-SideEffectReducersAndContext/README.txt

     ///////////////////////////////////////////////////////////////////////////////////////////

-    Once we wrap the <App /> in this then in each component we have to do this
+    Once we wrap the <App /> in this then in each component we just have to do this to access the context.

     ///////////////////////////////////////////////////////////////////////////////////////////